akash-network/docs/testnet-challenges/guided-deployments.md

 **Instructions**:

-Instructions will be revealed when the challenge starts.

 1) Using [this](deploy-2-2.yaml) SDL file when following the [deploy instructions](/guides/deploy) to deploy your own instance of an [Akash](https://github.com/ovrclk/akash) RPC node.